link1905/system-design-101/content/docs/system-administration/system-monitoring/_index.md

 For instance, scaling might involve *running 5 additional containers* or *removing 3 existing containers*.
 If a container runs out of resources, a new one is created instead of vertically upgrading the existing one.
-This is known as **Horizontal Scaling**, which prioritizes focusing on **the application** rather than the underlying hardware.
-Hardware is effectively abstracted by being managed within containers.
+This is known as **Horizontal Scaling**, which prioritizes focusing on **application** rather than the underlying hardware.

 This means we need to specifically control the resources allocated to containers.
 For example, if we provision `1GB of memory` for a container,